Power Standards - What They Are And How To Use Them

 Using Power Standards is a great way to determine the most important standards for your classroom.

-It can be difficult for teachers to hone in on the things that matter most for our students.
-Using Power Standards can make it simple for you to zero in on what you need to teach.
+It can be difficult for teachers to hone in on the things that matter most for our students to learn.
+Using Power Standards can make it easy for you to zero in on what you need to teach.

 Using Power Standards does not mean that you ignore all of the other standards given to you.
 It just means that you focus on the main standards and supplement them with the rest of the standards.

-We all know that the sheer amount of academic standards given to us for our students is an unattainable goal.
-Power Standards allow teachers to build units based on the information that is vital for students’ growth, rather than bouncing all over during the school year or rushing through everything.
+The sheer amount of academic standards for our classes makes it nearly impossible to teach every single one to mastery level.
+Power Standards allow you to build units based on the most important information and skills for students’ growth, rather than bouncing all over during the school year or rushing through everything.

 A narrow focus is a more effective approach to teaching than a wide focus is (depth over breadth), which makes Power Standards a perfect move for your classroom.